stratis-storage/stratisd/tests/client-dbus/README.rst

-A Library for Testing the stratisd D-Bus layer
+A set of tests for stratisd D-Bus layer
 ==============================================

-This library is not stable and is not intended for public use.
+This code is not stable and is not intended for public use.
 Not only may it change without notice, but it may also be entirely removed without notice.

 Testing
 -------
-The bulk of the tests in the repository test the stratisd engine via the D-Bus API.
+The bulk of the tests are designed to test the stratisd engine via the D-Bus API.
 They test basic functionality and behavior of the various D-Bus methods.

 It is necessary to run these tests as root, since root permissions are required to start stratisd.

-To run the existing D-Bus tests, ensure that your PYTHONPATH includes the src directory, set the environment variable STRATISD, to the location of your Stratis executable, and: ::
+To run the D-Bus tests, ensure that your PYTHONPATH includes the src directory, set the environment variable STRATISD, to the location of your Stratis executable, and: ::